Shopping Links

 When the cats start trying to smuggle serious military hardware into the country and kidnap Kagura Total Security's very own cute phantom cat, will even everything they've got be enough?
 (And even if they succeed, will there be anything left of the city when they're done?)

-Review
+Quick Review

-The randomly-named Geobreeders (it has nothing to do with geology, geometry, or breeding of any sort) is an odd little nugget of over-the-top action just like the odd little comic it's based on.
-You might mistake it for Poké-spawn based on the kiddy-style art and title, but it's nothing of the sort.
+You might mistake Geobreeders for Poké-spawn based on the kiddy-style art and title, but it's nothing of the sort.
 Entirely unintelligible plot aside, it's basically one of those series where you take a bunch of cute girls, give them homicidal tendencies, a penchant for collateral damage, and some oversized weapons, then throw them at a menace of one sort or another.
-It adds up to an enjoyable waste of time, plus there are (decidedly un-cute) cat boys.
+It adds up to an enjoyable waste of time, plus there are (decidedly un-cute) catboys.

 Geobreeders is, for the most part, a lighthearted and fairly silly series.
 There's enough of an air of realism (and true-to-life hardware) to make the action concrete and enjoyable, but it's mostly a cartoon.
 The humor is plentiful, but not creative--standard light-action stuff--and also fairly clean compared to the rest of it.
-The characters are about the same--fun, but essentially empty, with the small exception of a bit of sweetness between the beleaguered Taba (who, despite not even making the front of the box, is really the main character) and his cat girl.
+The characters are about the same--fun, but essentially empty, with the small exception of a bit of sweetness between the beleaguered Taba (who, despite not even making the front of the box, is really the main character) and his catgirl.

 Speaking of realism, the mechanical design deserves praise.
 From the guns (right down to clips and piles of shell casings), to the cars, to the computers (look for uncommonly accurate computer displays), there is a great deal of attention paid to making the hardware look real.
-In truth, it seemed a little odd since the characters look so... well, not real in contrast, but I thought the detailed props gave the whole thing the air of maturity it needed.
+In truth, it feels a little odd since the characters look so... well, not realistic in contrast, but I thought the detailed props gave the whole thing the air of maturity it needed.

-As for the rest of the visuals, the character designs stick out; true to the comic, they're varied, but look weirdly childlike (villains and grizzled military veterans excepted).
+As for the rest of the visuals, the character designs stick out; true to the manga, they're varied, but look weirdly childlike (villains and grizzled military veterans excepted).
 Once it gets going, it's obvious that they're not kids--they're a buxom lot and act at least as mature as your average anime 20-something--but they are baby-faced and built close to the ground.
 The contrast with the otherwise realistic visuals takes some getting used to, but after a while it stopped bothering me.
 Other than that oddity, the art is bright, colorful, and nicely drawn.

-The music is standard fare for light anime; fully orchestrated and generally over-dramatic with a few oddball fun tunes thrown in.
-The opening theme is an unremarkable classic J-rock piece, but the end theme, a peppy, nonsensical mambo with matching sketches, earned points with me.
+The music is standard fare for light anime; fully orchestrated and generally over-dramatic with a few fun, oddball tunes thrown in.
+The opening theme is an unremarkable classic J-rock piece, but the end theme--a peppy, nonsensical mambo with matching sketches--earned points with me.

 Related Recommendations